rust-lang/rfcs/text/0000-improve-c-types-for-cross-language-cfi.md

     printf("Hello from C!\n");
 }

-// This definition has the type id "_ZTSFvPFvlElE"--this can be ignored for the
+// This definition has the type id "_ZTSFvPFvlElE"--this may be ignored for the
 // purposes of this example.
 void
 indirect_call_from_c(void (*fn)(long), long arg)